ptomulik/puppet-repoutil/README.md

     repo = Puppet::Util.repoutil(:apt)

 The `:apt` utility is **suitable** for use on Debian or Ubuntu.
 For other systems we should choose other facility.
-The most universal way is to load default utility for current environment:
+You may also load default utility for current environment:

     repo = Puppet::Util.defaultrepoutil